AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 Since SG2 is a living design library that is home to reusable patterns, it's important for all contributing developers to attempt to create patterns the same way.

-Any new work merged into SG2 must follow the following standards:
+Any new work merged into SG2 must meet the following standards:

 ### PatternLab Organization

-#### "Meta" section
-Still needs to be added.
-Will contain ______.

-#### "Base" section
-Still needs to be added.
-Will contain ______.

 #### How patterns are organized:
-- Layouts should be used for templates but not molecules
+- Patterns should be listed alphabetically in the pattern list.
+No numbers (explain what this means).
+- Talk about where SCSS and JS files should go (in a separate .scss directory?), as well as Twig and .md files (no subdirectories?).
+We may still need to make a decision about this.

+##### Atoms
 - An atom should be the basic HTML elements

+##### Molecules
 - A molecule should include most of the markup and pull in atoms as necessary

+##### Organisms
 - Organisms should be very little markup, it should be mostly wrappers around molecules

+##### Templates
-- Patterns should be listed alphabetically in pattern list
+- Layouts should be used for templates but not molecules

-- Variants of patterns with the same data model should be pseudopatterns
+##### Pages
+Add a description here.

+##### Base
+Add a description of the "base" patterns here.
+Do they always get reused, or no?

+Contains:
+- "Colors" atom showing variables and base color palette.

+##### Meta
+Add a description of the "meta" patterns here.
+This section still needs to be added to SG2.

 ### How to classify/name patterns
 - [PROBLEM] Pattern classification in PL is inaccurate